 A negative PCR test for Zika virus genetic material may mean that there was no infection or that the individual was infected but at the time a patient's sample was collected the virus was no longer present in a bodily fluid such as blood or urine.
 Serology would be the next step in this case.

-A negative test for Zika virus by serology signifies either that the test was done too early in the disease course (no antibodies have been made and are not present in the collected sample), or that there was no infection.
-A negative serology test performed one to two months following return from travel would indicate that there was no infection, but this again is best interpreted with your health care provider.
+A negative test for Zika virus by serology signifies either 1) that the test was done too early in the disease course (such that no antibodies have been made yet) or 2) that there was no infection.
+If your health care provider suspects that the test was performed too early, a second blood test may be collected for additional testing.
+Since antibodies usually develop within four weeks following infection, a negative serology test performed one to two months following return from travel would indicate that there was no infection, but this again is best interpreted with your health care provider.

 When can I expect a test result?

 PCR results are usually available within a week of sample receipt and are directly reported to the submitting laboratory.